tychonievich/cs2102/markdown/direct.md

 # Axioms

 An **axiom** is something we take as true without proof. $\lnot \lnot A \equiv A$ is an example of an axiom.
 During proof writing, we commonly treat as axiomatic a much larger set of truths than we wold call axiomatic when designing a logic: effectively, we treat any step we expect our readers can follow and not doubt as if it were an axiom.
-Sometimes the larger truths used as axioms during a proof are called **proof rules**.
+Sometimes the larger truths used as axioms during a proof are called **logic rules** or **proof rules**.

-Direct-proof axioms are of two types:
+Direct-proof rules are of two types:

 Equivalences
 :   If $\mathcal A \equiv \mathcal B$ then $\mathcal A$ is true whenever $\mathcal B$ is true and false whenever it is false.